saigerutherford/ADNI_QC/progress_notes.md

 ### Description of work:
 - Had a meeting to begin reviewing the five ADNI datasets in R
 - Discussed examining each dataset’s columns and using the ADNI website to better understand data

+## 04/28/2026

+### Files worked with:
+- DXSUM
+- ADAS
+- CDR
+- MOCA
+- MMSE

+### Description of work:
+- Recorded NA values for each file
+- Created bar charts/histograms for diagnosis in dxsum, totscore and total13 in adas, cdglobal and cdrsb in cdr, and moca scores in moca, and mmscore in mmse